 Federal Skilled Trades

-The Federal Skilled Trades program is designed for candidates who work in the trade occupations that Canadian job market needs.
-It is worth emphasizing that candidates for Federal Skilled Trades can usually be selected on general grounds if they have a high Comprehensive Ranking Score (CRS).
+The Federal Skilled Trades Program is designed for candidates who work in the trade occupations that are in demand in the Canadian job market.
+It is worth emphasizing that candidates for the Federal Skilled Trades Program can usually be selected on general grounds if they have a high Comprehensive Ranking Score (CRS).
 However, candidates in the trade occupations usually don’t get high scores.
-Besides that, Immigration, Refugees and Citizenship Canada conduct separate rounds of selection exclusively for this program.
-As of November 2018, there were four rounds of invitation exclusively for Federal Skilled Trades candidates.
+Besides that, the IRCC (Immigration, Refugees, and Citizenship Canada) conducts separate rounds of selection exclusively for this program.
+As of November 2018, there were four rounds of invitations exclusively for Federal Skilled Trades candidates.

-In 2017 a total of 905 candidates were invited through the Federal Skilled Trades, and only one candidate was invited as part of the regular Express Entry invitation round.
-The candidates for this program simply did not have a chance to receive an invitation, without having a nomination from the province or the LMIA supported job offer.
-For this reason, since May 2017, there have been separate rounds of invitation for the Federal Skilled Trades program.
+In 2017 a total of 905 candidates were invited through the Federal Skilled Trades Program, and only one candidate was invited as part of the regular Express Entry invitation round.
+The candidates for this program simply did not have a chance to receive an invitation, without having a nomination from the province or the LMIA-supported job offer.
+For this reason, since May 2017, there have been separate rounds of invitation for the Federal Skilled Trades Program.

-In general, our experts recommend trade occupations candidates to check the in-demand lists of Provincial Nominee Programs.
-This way of immigration takes longer time and requires more money, but the chance of moving to Canada in this way is still higher than waiting for the Express Entry invitation rounds aimed at Federal Skilled Trades class.
+Our experts recommend trade occupation candidates to check the in-demand lists of Provincial Nominee Programs.
+This way of immigration takes longer and requires more money, but the chance of moving to Canada this way is still higher than waiting for the Express Entry invitation rounds aimed at the Federal Skilled Trades class.

 Contact Green Light Canada to assess your chances and to choose the best immigration strategy and a proper program.